-- If you are in rehearsal for another production on the day of strike, then you are excused.
-Please email the Production Manager. - If the strike is for the production and you are Stage Managing or Assisting, on closing night you must clear the booth and backstage areas of personal belongings; clean prop storage and actor tables backstage; clear the call board; return all SM supplies to their homes in the SM office; clear dressing rooms of personal belongings; and throw out the trash.
+• If the strike is for the production and you are Stage Managing or Assisting, on closing night you must clear the booth and backstage areas of personal belongings; clean prop storage and actor tables backstage; clear the call board; return all SM supplies to their homes in the SM office; clear dressing rooms of personal belongings; and throw out the trash.
 You are excused from the strike the following day.